-New Section 12371(a)(4) provides gambling enterprise employee and public health related minimum requirements, which are described below.
+New Section 12371(a)(2) provides minimum employee and public health requirements the gambling enterprise must include in their emergency sanitation plan, which are described below.

-Subparagraph (A) requires the gambling enterprise to have an entering process that ensures no person is allowed to stay in the gambling establishment if they are displaying a temperature of 100.4 degrees Fahrenheit or greater.
-The provision also provides that this requirement does not apply to employees unless employer screening of employees has been identified in any guidelines, requirements, or instructions provided by any recognized state or federal agency or by the local jurisdiction.
+Subparagraph (A) requires the gambling enterprise provide an entering process to ensure that no person is allowed to stay in the gambling establishment if they are displaying a temperature of 100.4 degrees Fahrenheit or greater.
+This requirement does not apply to employees unless employer screening has been identified in any guidelines, requirements, or instructions provided by any federal or state agency or by the local jurisdiction.
 According to CDC, one of the common symptoms of COVID-19 is a fever.
 CDC considers a person to have a fever when he or she has a measured temperature of at least 100.4 °F [38 °C].
 This requirement will help to screen any person displaying one of the key indicators identified by the CDC for being infected with a virus such as COVID-19 and prevent the potential spread of infection within the gambling establishment.
 It is important to note, if a gambling enterprise does not want to be responsible for conducting temperature screenings on TPPPS employees, the TPPPS contract made between the gambling enterprise and TPPPS may be amended to require the TPPPS to ensure a screening is conduct on its own employees prior to entering the establishment (subject to Bureau contract approval).